JigsawStack/translation-widget/README.md

 ### 1. 🌍 Automatic Language Detection

-Detects the user's browser language and translates your page instantly.

-To enable this, simply set `autoDetectLanguage: true` during initialization.
+To enable this, set `autoDetectLanguage: true`:

 ```js
 TranslationWidget('YOUR_PUBLIC_KEY_HERE', {